 Positive nutrition and fortification

-We use good ingredients and the power of fortification to make nutritious – and delicious – products.
+We use positive ingredients and nutrients, including fortification, to make nutritious and delicious products.

 The nutritious ingredients in many of our products provide the micronutrients, protein or fibre that people need as part of a balanced diet.
-We try to pack in as many seasonal fruits and vegetables as we can, as well as beans and pulses, wholegrains and healthy oils.
+We include seasonal fruits and vegetables, as well as beans and pulses, wholegrains and healthy oils.
 Vegetables like tomatoes, pumpkins, lentils and onions are hero ingredients in many Knorr products.
 And each year, we provide more than 100 billion servings of vegetables through these options.

-Eat for good with Knorr 50 Foods for the Future
+Eat for good with Knorr Future 50 Foods